Cleo Ice Queen: Professional music

 In December 2016, Cleo released another single titled "Soldier," produced by Kekero.
-The song talks about the appreciation of an African man, which was Cleo's inspiration.
 On September 22, 2016, Cleo was the first Zambian artist to be selected for Season 2 of Coke Studio, a popular music television series in Africa.
 Together with Bucie and Mr Kamera, she created the song "Simunye" ("We are one"), which was a massive hit.
 The song celebrates African unity and oneness with a mix of Cleo's native tongue, Nyanja, and South African native tongue, Xhosa.
 It showcases how music has no language barriers.

 Television

 In 2013 Mulenga gained national recognition as a participant in the eighth season of the reality television series Big Brother Africa, which was produced by Endemol for M-Net.
 The show, which began on 26 May 2013, ran for 91 days and concluded on 25 August 2013.
 Mulenga spent the entirety of the season in the Big Brother house and emerged as the runner-up to Dillish Mathews, who won the 2013 season.

 In 2015, Mulenga was chosen to host Bola Yapa Zed, a SuperSport football magazine show that exclusively focuses on Zambian football.
 The show is dedicated to bringing fans up-to-date information on all aspects of Zambian football, including news, interviews, and highlights.
 As the presenter of Bola Yapa Zed, Mulenga has become a well-known figure in the Zambian sports community.